sbslee/kanu/README.md

 Welcome to KANU, a minimalistic Python-based GUI for various chatbots.

-There are currently two chatbots available in KANU:
+There are currently three chatbots available in KANU:

 - [ChatGPT](#chatgpt) harnesses the power of ChatGPT, bringing it directly to your local computer
 - [DocGPT](#docgpt) allows you to effortlessly interact with your documents and ask questions about them